timtwotoes/URLBuilder/README.md

 This produces an URL https://api.themoviedb.org/3

-Modifying an URL, given the previous URL looks like this:
+Modifying an URL, given the previous URL, looks like this:

 ```
 let modifiedURL = url.modified {